AnessZurba/zoom-batch-downloader/README.md

 ## Required Scopes

-These are the scopes your app needs to have in order for the script to work.
+These are the scopes your app needs to have in order for the script to work:

 ### For account-level apps (Default choice)